Menstrual period pain: Is this normal?

 How is endometriosis diagnosed?

-Although symptoms of endometriosis usually begin in adolescence, diagnosis is often delayed for several reasons.
+Although symptoms of endometriosis usually begin in adolescence, diagnosis often is delayed for several reasons.

 Endometriosis is a difficult diagnosis to make, as the diagnosis is generally confirmed through surgical visualization, often by laparoscopic surgery.
-Due to associated risks, surgery is often delayed until the severity of symptoms warrants increased risk and other conditions have been excluded.
+Due to associated risks, surgery often is delayed until the severity of symptoms warrants increased risk and other conditions have been excluded.
 Imaging, with ultrasound or MRI, can be performed, but this requires a trained specialist.
 Also, sensitivity and specificity vary.

 How is endometriosis treated?